 He went on to lead key global initiatives.
 As director of the Global Business Center, he contributed to enhanced global experience opportunities for students and faculty.
 As associate dean of the Global OneMBA Program, he helped make enhancements and led the search for a new partner school in China – Xiamen University School of Management.
-He also aided in revamping the UNC Kenan-Flagler portion of the program so students can take electives from other OneMBA partner schools.

 With China and the U.S., the biggest players in global supply chain, Swaminathan was keen to develop the UNC-Tsinghua Dual Degree EMBA Program.
 He helped formulate the original format, courses and assignments.
 “It has high potential to have high impact,” he adds.
 “It can frame the next generation of leaders of global supply chains.”

 Now his mission is to promote research in the area of globalization across all disciplines as faculty director of the Global Commerce Initiative of the Frank Hawkins Kenan Institute of Private Enterprise.
 He is engaging with faculty and building a stronger foundation between the Business School and the rest of campus.